 Homing Projectile: A few of the turrets fire these.
 Although their homing abilities aren't the best, they make up for it with projectile speed.

 Also, Dr. Fetus' bazooka.
 While its projectiles are slower and smaller, their homing abilities are much better.

 Meaningless Lives: Averted in the warp zones but played straight in the Minus Levels; since you only play one long stage at a time (as opposed to three in a warp zone), lives seem to serve no purpose other than to annoy the player with loading screens.

-Medium Blending: Creators wanted to give art shifts opposite of Ren and Stimpy (where characters and everything else get extremely detailed in closeups) so in-game graphics where everything is distant is drawn more realistically, but menus and cutscenes are drawn in cartoon style.
-In-game characters, however, are drawn in very pixellated style.
+Medium Blending: The creators wanted to give art shifts opposite of Ren and Stimpy (where characters and everything else get extremely detailed in closeups) so in-game graphics, where everything is distant, are drawn more realistically, but menus and cutscenes are drawn in cartoon style.
+In-game characters, however, are drawn in a very pixellated style.

 Minus World: Deliberately used.
 Bandage Girl starts glitching sometimes when you replay levels in a chapter where you've beaten the boss.
 Reaching her when she's in this state unlocks that chapter's Minus World.

 Mood Dissonance: Cotton Alley.
-The background is pink (very bright in Dark World), a rabbit disco plays in a background, and the chapter contains some of the hardest levels in the game.
+The background is pink (very bright in Dark World), a rabbit disco plays in the background, and the chapter contains some of the hardest levels in the game.

 Not-So-Harmless Villain: At first, Dr. Fetus seems like a comical Jerkass villain whose worst crime is rather slapstick abuse of Bandage Girl.
 Then, at the end of the first world, he burns down the forest the earlier levels took place in For the Evulz and chases Meat Boy down in a giant saw robot powered by the blood of innocent woodland creatures, and it gets worse from there.